steve99808/Klipper-AKMax/README.md

 Printed a little case with a 120mm Fan for the board, found on printables https://www.printables.com/model/592451-case-bigtreetech-manta-m5p

-My Klipper config has Mesh Bedleveling and Octoeverywhere installed within and a seperate Startcode.
-Please take that into account so you could change up your start G-Code in your Slicer.
+My Klipper config has Mesh Bedleveling in a seperate .cfg File.
+Please take that into account so you could change up your start G-Code (replaced the original G-Code with "START_PRINT" in Cura) in your Slicer, see print_area_bed_mesh.cfg.

 Pictures of the build will follow soon